 Now is a great time to ensure you have a plan to protect your data and privacy both before and during your trip, especially since airlines, hotels, and other travel-related companies have had breaches.

 To reduce your risk, WorldAware recommends creating a “digital persona” for booking travel or making other online travel-related transactions.
 For example:

 - Set up a separate phone number using a service like Google Voice or RingCentral to keep your phone number private.

 - Create an email address to use only when booking online.
 EarthLink customers have access to additional email addresses they can use to create a travel online ID.
-To set up these addresses, check out this support article.
+To set up these addresses, click here.

 - Keep your addresses private with a service like iPostal1.com, PhysicalAddress.com, and PostScanMail.com.
 You can also rent a P.O.
 Box from the U.S. Postal Service; however, note that some online forms don’t accept P.O.
 Box addresses.